D-3-X/Rodent-REPO/README.md

-<h3 color="red">This repo is being built; content may not work/exist until officially done.
-Current content, layout, etc., may change.</h3>
+Development Notice; this Repository is under construction content may not work, exist, or may change.
 <h2>Rodent-Repo</h2>
 <p style="color: grey;">
     This repository serves as a centralized place for the Rodent Society to share resources.